w3reality/fps-run-js/README.rst

 A JavaScript utility class that enables fps-throttled function execution.
 Internally, ``requestAnimationFrame()`` is arranged to execute a user-provided function at a specified fps.
 The code is based on `this Stack Overflow discussion`_ and its related `JSFiddle demo`_.

 .. _this Stack Overflow discussion: https://stackoverflow.com/questions/19764018/controlling-fps-with-requestanimationframe/19772220#19772220
 .. _JSFiddle demo: http://jsfiddle.net/nRpVD/184/

+The module is compiled as a `UMD (Universal Module Definition)`_ module.
+So it can be consumed by script-tags, AMD loading (require.js), and Node.js.

+.. _UMD (Universal Module Definition): https://github.com/umdjs/umd

 Usage
 -----